atsmith2k/AshtonCheyenneWedding/README.md

 ### **For Guests**
 - 🎫 **Digital Invitations** - Secure invitation code access
+- 🔑 **Access Requests** - Request access if you don't have an invitation code
 - 📝 **RSVP Management** - Easy online RSVP with meal preferences
 - 📸 **Photo Sharing** - Upload and share wedding memories
 - 💌 **Guest Messages** - Send messages to the couple